Eli-Schei/blog-samples/README.md

-# blog-samples
+# Blog Samples
-A repository for different code samples used on my blog
+This is a repository for different code samples I use in blogposts.